Whānau Ora: History and objectives

 Prior to the health initiative, Whānau Ora was the name of the Māori health awards.

-Criticism
+In 2014, three commissioning agencies were established to work with community services to provide Māori-led social services, health and education.
+These were the Whānau Ora Commissioning Agency in the North Island, Te Pūtahitanga o Te Waipounamu in the South Island, and Pasifika Futures (which provided services to Pasifika New Zealanders).

+In early March 2025, the Whānau Ora Commissioning Agency, Te Pūtahitanga o Te Waipounamu, and Pasifika Future lost their contracts after Te Puni Kokiri decided to open the tender process to other competitors.
+They will be replaced by four new agencies including two in the North Island, one in the South Island, and one serving the Pasifika community.
+Ngāti Toa gained one of the North Island contracts while Ngāi Tahu gained the South Island contract.
+The New Zealand Herald reported that the loss of these contracts would affect 1,000 jobs including about 600 jobs at the Whānau Ora Commissioning Agency.
+Te Puni Kokiri secretary for Māori development Dave Samuels defended the Ministry's decision to tender the Whānau Ora contracts, adding that it reflected a greater focus on data-driven outcomes and more frontline services.
+Whānau Ora Commissioning Agency chair Merepeka Raukawa-Tait and Te Pāti Māori leader Debbie Ngarewa-Packer criticised the decision as devastating to jobs and Māori trust.

+Controversies

 The programme has been criticised for having hard to define and impossible to measure specific outputs; as well as a disproportionate amount of funding being spent in Turia's electorate.
 MP Winston Peters has been a vocal opponent of the program.
 The longest-established national Māori health organisation, the Māori Women's Welfare League choose not to participate in Whānau Ora, but some regional leaders are involved.
 The League operates a parenting skills course called Whanau Toko i te Ora, which is unrelated to Whānau Ora.